openoakland/councilmatic-scraper/README.md

 ## Development
 Requires python3, postgresql

+### Setup

+The easiest way to get running is with Docker.
+There is a Docker setup for the scraper here: https://github.com/ekkus93/councilmatic-docker

+If you prefer to use VirtualEnv or Anaconda on your machine follow the instructions below.

 ### Initialization
 Assuming that you want to have your database be called `opencivicdata` on your local machine